astromechza/spiro/README.md

 - 'now': return current time object (time.Time)

 The spec file should be in JSON form and will be passed to each template invocation.

-**Important**: the contents of a file will only be treated as templated if the file name has a `.templated` suffix.
-If it does, the contents will be evaluated and the `.templated` suffix will be removed.

 #### What should you use this for: